Lovlina Borgohain

 Lovlina Borgohain (born 2 October 1997) is an Indian boxer.
-She won a bronze medal at the 2020 Olympic Games in the women's welterweight event, becoming only the third Indian boxer to win a medal at the Olympics.
-She won gold medal at 2023 IBA Women's World Boxing Championships and bronze medals at the 2018 AIBA Women's World Boxing Championships and the 2019 AIBA Women's World Boxing Championships.
-Borgohain is the first female athlete and the second boxer from Assam to represent the state in the Olympics.
-In 2020, she became the sixth person from Assam to receive Arjuna Award.
+She initially competed in the welterweight class before moving up to middleweight.
+She won the bronze medal in the women's welterweight event at the 2020 Olympic Games, thereby becoming only the third Indian boxer to win a medal at the Olympics.
+She has won a gold medal and two bronze medals in the IBA Women's World Boxing Championships.
+She also won a silver medal at the 2026 Commonwealth Games, and bronze medals at the 2018 and the 2019 AIBA Women's World Boxing Championships.